TotalCross/knowcode-xml/README.md

 * Create a Totalcross Project
   * You can create a simple hello world project like [Hello World project](https://learn.totalcross.com/documentation/get-started/install#create-a-hello-world-project).
 	If you does not have the enviroment setup, follow this changes [Install TotalCross](https://learn.totalcross.com/documentation/get-started/install#install-the-totalcross-plugin)
-* Use TotalCross sdk 6.1 or highter and add the dependency on file pom.xml
+* Use TotalCross sdk 6.1 or higher and add the dependency on file pom.xml
 ```xml
 <dependency>
     <groupId>com.totalcross</groupId>